qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 ---

 We do not like long test scenarios with loads of different asserts.
-A test case having many expectations is difficult to understand when it fails.
+A test case that has many expectations is difficult to understand when it fails, as we then have to dig inside the tests' implementation to see what exactly went wrong where.
+Before we know it we fall in to a lengthy debugging session.

 ![assertsMany.jpg](/attachments/blogposts/2021/tdd/assertsMany.jpg)
 {: class="post-image post-image-50" }